-Other costs have decreased from 2017 by €114k.
+Other costs have increased from 2018 by €10k primarily from the occurrence of a marketing consultancy fee.
 The Board continues to invest in resource capacity and IT infrastructure as part of their strategic plan to develop the charity and raise funds to meet its charitable activity commitments over the period to 2020.

-Net Financial result for the year is a surplus of €104k on total funds
+Net Financial result for the year is a surplus of €117k on total funds